fledge-iot/fledge-south-person-detection/docs/index.rst

   - **Enable Edge TPU**:
                            Indicates whether to use edge TPU for inference.
-                           If you don't want to use Coral Edge TPU then disbale this configuration parameter.
+                           If you don't want to use Coral Edge TPU then disable this configuration parameter.
                            Also ensure to change the name of the model file to detect.tflite if disabled.
                            Default is set to enabled.